Doner kebab: United Kingdom

-Introduced by Turkish immigrants, the döner kebab with salad and sauce is a very popular dish in the United Kingdom, especially after a night out.
-The meat is sometimes sold on its own, but more commonly with chips (fries), in naan bread or in pitta bread.
+The doner kebab with salad and sauce is a very popular dish in the United Kingdom, especially after a night out.
+The meat is sometimes sold on its own, but more commonly with chips (fries), in naan bread or in pita bread.
 German Doner Kebab is a Glasgow-based chain operating 100 restaurants in the UK, which specialises in the dish.

 Americas

 Canada

 A variation known as donair was introduced in Halifax, Nova Scotia, in the early 1970s.
 There are competing claims about the origin, but according to Halifax resident Leo Gamoulakos, his father, Greek immigrant Peter Gamoulakos, started selling Greek-style gyros at Velos Pizza in the Halifax suburb of Bedford.
 It did not catch on with the public, so in 1972 he modified the customary pork and lamb recipe by using spiced ground beef, Lebanese flatbread, and inventing the distinctive sweet donair sauce made with condensed milk, vinegar, sugar, and garlic.
 He called it by the doner name rather than gyros, but it came to be pronounced, and spelled, as donair.
 In 1973 Gamoulakos opened the first King of Donair restaurant on Quinpool Road in Halifax.
 In 2015, Halifax named donair the city's official food.
-Historically found only in Atlantic Canada, the dish's popularity has expanded to other parts of Canada.
+Historically found only in Atlantic Canada, the dish's popularity has expanded to other parts of Canada in various forms.

 Mexico

-Al pastor is a variation of döner kebab via Lebanese shawarma.
-Literally "in the style of the shepherd", it references the lamb often used in shawarma, though it is normally made with pork.
+Al pastor is a variation of doner kebab via Lebanese shawarma.
+Literally meaning "in the style of the shepherd", it references the lamb often used in shawarma, though it is normally made with pork.

 United States

 Doner kebab is best known in the United States in its Greek variation, now known as gyros.
-Numerous people have made competing claims to have introduced the dish sometime in the 1960s, and its mass-production in the 1970s.
+Numerous people have made competing claims to have introduced the dish sometime in the 1960s, and its mass production in the 1970s.
 Originally known in Greece as ντονέρ (doner), by 1970 in the United States the newly coined name gyros was commonly in use, though it was still known in some Greek restaurants by both names into the 1970s.
 It was also available, possibly later, in some Turkish restaurants.
-In recent years a number of restaurants and food trucks specializing in döner kebab have opened in various parts of the country; a substantial percentage are owned by German immigrants.
+In recent years a number of restaurants and food trucks specializing in doner kebab have opened in various parts of the country; a substantial percentage are owned by German immigrants.